 “The founder, Hosokawa Rikizo, first began his business as a first-class Japanese restaurant.
 Then, Hosokawa added an annex which contained banquet rooms, guest rooms, a shrine, a church, costume salon, beauty salon, and photo studio in order to create Japan’s first ‘All-In-One’ banquet or wedding hall.

 “When the original Gajoen was established in 1931, Tokyo was recovering from a devastating earthquake.
 Houses were cramped and barely equipped with electricity and running water, and the average person probably led a wretched life.
 In addition, home decorations available to the common people were limited.
-The old Gajoen might have been called a fairyland of sorts, which brought each of those people’s dreams and fancies together in one place.
+The old Gajoen might have been called a fairyland of sorts, a ‘department store’ of ornamentation, or a Showa-era version of the fairy tale ‘Palace of the Sea God’, which brought each visitor’s dreams and fancies together in one place.

 “Meguro Gajoen is one of the biggest [wedding halls] in Tokyo, and as a study in anthropology you can hardly beat it.
 ‘Wedding hall’ does not do justice to its many storeys of chapels, banquet halls, expensive restaurants and hotel rooms.
 The impossibly long corridor connecting them is lined with friezes of geisha and samurai and often festooned with flowers, while floor-to-ceiling windows look out upon a drop-dead hillside garden.”